spotinst/spot-oceancd-releases-old/README.md

 **API & UI Options**: We invite you to reach out to [our documentation](https://docs.spot.io/ocean-cd/getting-started/) for further details on the process and the commands.

-**Please note** that for such a method, a YAML file will be downloaded onto your computer and you will be required to run it accordingly.

 ## Quick Start